About the Project

 The Westmead Catholic Community comprises of Sacred Heart Parish Westmead, Catherine McAuley Westmead, Mother Teresa Primary School, Parramatta Marist High School and Sacred Heart Primary.

-Catholic Education Diocese of Parramatta (CEDP) leads 80 schools across Western Sydney and the Blue Mountains.
-The strategic intent of CEDP is to provide quality Catholic schooling by strengthening the professional lives of staff, to improve the learning outcomes for each student within a Catholic faith community.
+Catholic Schools Parramatta Diocese (CSPD) leads 80 schools across Western Sydney and the Blue Mountains.
+The strategic intent of CSPD is to provide quality Catholic schooling by strengthening the professional lives of staff, to improve the learning outcomes for each student within a Catholic faith community.

 Sacred Heart Parish Westmead

 The parish of Sacred Heart, Westmead came into being on February 1, 1951, when Rev James Collins was appointed Parish Priest.
 The current Parish Priest is Father Walter Fogarty.

 Catherine McAuley Westmead offers a comprehensive Catholic education for girls from Years 7 to 12.
 Located at Westmead, the school began in 1966 as a regional Catholic secondary school for girls in Years 7 to 10 with Years 11 and 12 being introduced in the mid-1980s.
 The school offers a contemporary, well balanced, broad curriculum, with flexible choices that cater for the wide range of student abilities.
 Founded by the Sisters of Mercy, the school lives out the Mercy charism.
 Inspired by our founder, Venerable Catherine McAuley, we aspire to a God-centred way of life which respects and affirms the dignity of each person.